 Finding Strength in Your Weaknesses

 We’ve all experienced the most popular interview question ever: “What is your weakness?”
-About everyone prepares an answer to the question.
-And there’s certainly no shortage of advice as to how to answer that.
+Nearly everyone prepares an answer to the question.
+And there’s certainly no shortage of advice on how to respond.
 I’ve heard answers like: “I’m a perfectionist, and it gets in the way.”
-Honestly though, I think that question might actually be more useful finding out how genuine someone is more than anything else.
-However, finding strength in your weaknesses is not only overlooked but often times simply dismissed as unimportant.
-So why do weaknesses/strengths matter?
+Honestly, I think that question might actually be more useful for finding out how genuine someone is than anything else.
+However, finding strength in your weaknesses is not only overlooked but is often dismissed as unimportant.
+So why do our perceived weaknesses and strengths matter?
 Let’s find out.

 1. Perspective

 Weaknesses and strengths are arguably a matter of perspective.
-Who is identifying them?
-And in what context?
+Who is identifying them, and in what context?
 Where will they be applied and for what needs?
 Weaknesses are very often strengths and vice versa.
-A strength of yours could be perceived as a weakness or threat in a different area.
+A strength of yours could be perceived as a weakness in one context, or a threat in another.
 This is why it’s so important to be clear about your strengths and weaknesses in context.
 You might feel stuck or underappreciated in one area, but empowered in another.
 Where could your perceived weaknesses have a better fit?

 2. Relative

 In project management, projects have to be delivered on Quality, Time, and Cost.
-I’ve heard discussions that you can only have 2 at a time.
+I’ve heard discussions that you can only have two at a time.
 Which one do you think is more important?
 And do they really have to be mutually exclusive?
 To me, prevention (quality) ends up saving more time and definitely more money in the long run.
-Still, without a timely product to deliver there is no business.
+Still, without a timely product to deliver—there is no business.

 What I’m getting at is this: strength is relative to the needs of a specific area.
-Strengths/weaknesses are domain dependent.
-The strengths that are beneficial in a particular area may be harmful or a liability elsewhere, and vice versa.
-For instance, production will want to focus more on producing fast, as opposed to the quality department which will be more concerned on how well it was made.
-Sales and marketing will be focused on the price, etc. Of course, they all matter.
+Strengths and weaknesses are domain-dependent.
+The strengths that are beneficial in one particular domain could easily become harmful, or a liability in another, and vice versa.
+For instance, production might want to focus more on producing fast, as opposed to the quality department which will be more concerned with how well it was made.
+And on the other hand, sales and marketing might want to focus more on pricing.
+Of course, they all matter.

-So strengths and weaknesses are often one in the same depending on where you stand.
-You can find strength as you see your weaknesses, and you can see where you’re vulnerable in your strengths as well.
-As you observe your weaknesses or others point them out, ask: My perceived weakness is ____ relative to what?
+So strengths and weaknesses are often one and the same depending on where you stand.
+You can uncover unexpected strengths as you explore your weaknesses, and you can also see where you’re vulnerable within your strengths as well.
+As you observe your weaknesses, or others point them out, ask: My perceived weakness is ____ relative to what?
 All you need to do is identify where and (especially) with whom your strengths can shine.
 It’s all relative.
 However, coming up with fake weaknesses disguised as strengths at interviews is a waste of time.
 You’re better off finding where you’d be the most valuable and communicate that.
 If you’re the interviewer, find fitness not weaknesses.

 3. Environment

 Maybe one of the most overlooked places to understand your current situation is the environment.
-To be a stout tree pays off in a rain forest, but not so much in a desert.
-Consider which strengths/weaknesses might affect you negatively or positively in different environments:
+To be a stout tree pays off in a rainforest—but not so much in a desert.
+Consider which strengths or weaknesses might affect you negatively or positively in different environments:

 Where could you be most valued?
-Where can you belong?
+Where can you have a sense of belonging?

 Juan F. Diaz